lemeryfertitta/Mountain-Project-Weather-Enhanced/README.md

 ![screenshot](media/screenshot.jpg)

 The default forecast panel on MP does not work for any areas under the "International" area umbrella.
-Additionally, even for supported areas in the United States, the forecast would often show up as unavailable.
+Additionally, even for supported areas in the United States, the forecast may show up as unavailable.
 This extension uses the FOSS [Open-Meteo](https://open-meteo.com/) API instead, which allows for global forecasting and may increase reliability even in areas that were already covered by MP.

-The daily forecasts also offer on-click expanision into an hourly forecast with the forecast statistics that are often considered when planning to climb.
+The daily forecasts also offer on-click expanision into an hourly forecast with the various metrics that are most relevant to planning a day of climbing.

 ![screenshot-hourly](media/screenshot-hourly.jpg)

 All animated weather icons are from https://github.com/basmilius/weather-icons/.

 ## Installation